Health Services

 Sick Students with Cell Phones

 Proof of immunization must be provided during registration.
 Student immunizations must be as up-to-date as medically feasible and must be certified by a doctor or public health official.
 A student will not be allowed to attend class if immunization records are not presented at enrollment.
-A full list of required immunizations, including information about provisional enrollment, can be downloaded here.
-For more information, contact the Katy ISD Health Services department at 281-396-2629.
+For more information, check the Katy ISD Health Services department website.

 Katy ISD follows the Texas Department of State Health Services recommendation for immunization compliance in order for a student to attend school.
 The law requires that all students be up-to-date as medically feasible in order to attend classes.
 The immunization vaccine requirements for each grade level are listed on the Katy ISD website.
 Exemptions to the immunization requirements are allowable on an individual basis for medical contraindications, reasons for conscience-including religious belief, and active duty with the armed forces of the United States.